 What does an evaluation include?

-- caregiver interview and questionnaires
+- Diagnostic interview with individual and/or caregivers and questionnaires

-- review of medical, social, academic, and developmental history
+- Review of medical, social, academic, and developmental history

 - Other additional assessments as needed